keygen-sh/keygen-zapier/README.md

 ## Examples

 - Send an email to new customers with their license key and a download link to your app
-- Generate a new Keygen license when a new Stripe payment succeeds
+- Generate a new Keygen license for a new Chargebee subscription
-- Upload a new Keygen release when a new GitHub release is created
+- Upload a Keygen release when a new GitHub release is created
+- Create a Keygen license when a new Stripe payment succeeds
 - Suspend a Keygen license when a Stripe subscription is canceled
 - Renew a Keygen license when a Stripe subscription is renewed
 - Send an email notification when a new release is published